List of artificial objects leaving the Solar System: Propulsion stages

 In addition, two small yo-yo de-spin weights on wires were used to reduce the spin of the New Horizons probe prior to its release from the third-stage rocket.
 Once the spin rate was lowered, these masses and the wires were released, and so are also on an escape trajectory out of the Solar System.

 None of the above objects are trackable – they have no power or radio antennas, spin uncontrollably, and are too small to be detected.
 Their exact positions are unknowable beyond their projected Solar System escape trajectories.

 The third stage of Pioneer 11 is thought to be in solar orbit because its encounter with Jupiter would not have resulted in escape from the Solar System.
 Pioneer 11 gained the required velocity to escape the Solar System in its subsequent encounter with Saturn.

 On January 19, 2006, the New Horizons spacecraft to Pluto was launched directly into a solar-escape trajectory at 16.26 km/s from Cape Canaveral using an Atlas V and the Common Core Booster, Centaur upper stage, and Star 48B third stage.
 New Horizons passed the Moon's orbit in just nine hours.
 The subsequent encounter with Jupiter only increased its velocity, and enabled the probe to arrive at Pluto three years earlier than without this encounter.

 Thus the only objects to date to be launched directly into a solar escape trajectory were the New Horizons spacecraft, its third stage, and the two de-spin masses.
 The New Horizons Centaur (second) stage is not escaping; it is in a 2.83-year heliocentric (solar) orbit.

 The Pioneer 10 and 11, and Voyager 1 and 2 Centaur (second) stages are also in heliocentric orbits.

-Future
+In the future

 Voyager 1 and close encounters of the Sun with other stars in the next 100,000 years.

 Given the huge emptiness of interstellar space, all the objects listed here are likely to continue into deep space in timelines that, barring the exceptionally unlikely chance of their colliding with (or being collected by) another object, could outlast even the main sequence existence of the Sun's life, billions of years hence.
-One estimated timescale as to the likelihood of the Pioneer or Voyager spacecraft colliding with a star (or stellar remnant) is 10^{20} (100 quintillion) years.
-They are very unlikely, however, to gain enough velocity to escape the Milky Way galaxy (or its future merger with the Andromeda galaxy) into intergalactic space.
+One estimated timescale as to the likelihood of the Pioneer or Voyager spacecraft colliding with a star (or stellar remnant) is 10^{20} (100 quintillion) years, or about 7 billion times the current age of the universe.
+They are very unlikely, however, to gain enough velocity to escape the Milky Way galaxy (or its future merger with the Andromeda Galaxy) into intergalactic space.